 Provided for the exceptional cases when the position of chairperson may immediately be held by former CEO. (c) Former Chief Justices and Associate Justices of the Philippine Supreme Court: Provided, that this exemption shall not apply to the annual training requirements for the members of the board of directors.
 To promote checks and balances, as a general rule, the Chairperson of the board of directors shall be a nonexecutive director or an independent director.
 The positions of chairperson and CEO shall not be held by one (1) person.
 In exceptional cases where the position of chairperson of the board of directors and CEO is allowed to be held by one (1) Person as approved by the Monetary Board, a lead independent director shall be appointed.
 The Chairperson must not have served as CEO of the BSFI within the past three (3) years.
 In exceptional cases, former CEOs of BSFIs shall be allowed to immediately assume the position of chairperson of the board of directors, Provided, That: (1) This is consistent with the provisions of its succession plan; and (2) There are no major supervisory concerns in the quality of the BSFI's governance, risk management systems, and internal controls and compliance system, and the BSFI is not subject to escalated enforcement action.
 For this purpose, the board of directors shall define the responsibilities of the lead independent director, which shall be documented in the corporate governance manual.
-The board of directors shall ensure that the lead independent director functions in an environment that allows him to effectively challenge the CEO as circumstances may warrant.
-The lead independent director shall perform a more enhanced function over the other independent directors and shall: (1) lead the independent directors at board of directors meetings in raising queries and pursuing matters; and (2) lead meetings of independent directors, without the presence of the executive directors.
+The board of directors shall ensure that the lead independent director functions in an environment that allows him to effectively challenge the CEO as circumstances may

 Sec.
-V. Board Meetings And Quorum Requirements Updated the minimum 25% physical attendance requirement The twenty-five percent (25%) physical attendance requirement is lifted during periods of national emergencies. public health emergencies, and major disasters, among others, that affect mobility, activity, and access to the Bank.
-Sec.
+V. Board Meetings And Quorum Requirements Sec.
 VII.
-Officers Updated the fit and proper minimum qualifications of an officer An officer must be fit and proper for the position he is being appointed to.
-In determining whether a person is fit and proper for a particular position, the following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence and concurrent positions in the BSFI and interlocking positions in other entities that may pose conflict of interest.
+Officers Updated the minimum 25% physical attendance requirement Updated the fit and proper minimum qualifications of an officer warrant.
+The lead independent director shall perform a more enhanced function over the other independent directors and shall: (1) lead the independent directors at board of directors meetings in raising queries and pursuing matters; and (2) lead meetings of independent directors, without the presence of the executive directors.
+The twenty-five percent (25%) physical attendance requirement is lifted during periods of national emergencies. public health emergencies, and major disasters, among others, that affect mobility, activity, and access to the Bank.
+An officer must be fit and proper for the position he is being appointed to.
+In determining whether a person is fit and proper for a particular position, the following matters must be considered: integrity/probity, education/training, and possession of competencies relevant to the function such as knowledge and experience, skills and diligence and concurrent positions in other entities that may pose conflict of interest.
 Sec.
 XII.
 Interlocking Positions (New) Interlocking positions Please see Annex A